Updated July 26, 2023

 - There are still chances of errors even if the trial balance columns tally

-- It cannot find any missing entry from journal or ledger
+- It cannot find any missing entries from journal or ledger

-- It cannot ascertain error in passing the original entry
+- It cannot ascertain an error in passing the original entry

 - There are chances of offsetting errors